-Golden Dachshunds are the perfect companion for those looking for a small to a medium-sized dog that is loving, intelligent, and easy to train.
-In addition, their small size means they do not require a lot of exercises and can live happily in an apartment or condo.
+Golden Dachshunds are the perfect companion for those looking for a small to medium-sized dog that is loving, intelligent, and easy to train.
+In addition, their small size means they do not require a lot of exercise and can live happily in an apartment or condo.

 Golden Dachshunds are true people lovers; they love cuddles and just being around their human family.
 They are good around children, making them ideal house pets.
 However, their friendly nature does not make them perfect guard dogs.
 Golden Dachshunds are more likely to welcome strangers than scare them off.